Ablative Fast Pyrolysis

 - Cleaning module

-Furthermore the modular design enables a quick and easy installation without unexpected costs.
+The modular design enables a quick and easy installation without unexpected costs.
 By installing additional modules, the system can easily be expanded to the required quantities.
-The transport of the production complex can be carried out by trucks, trains and the moduls fit into standard ship containers.
+The transport of the production complex can be carried out by trucks or trains because the moduls fit into standard ship containers.

 - Sewage sludge

-- Lignocellulose biomass waste in the form of wood sawdust, shavings, etc
+- Lignocellulosic biomass in the form of wood sawdust, shavings, straw etc.

 - Waste contaminated with oil products